 I get a lot of my toys from Chewy.com

 Goldens are strong chewers so beware that they do not swallow pieces.
 I like puppy Nylabones and you get buy bigger bones as they get older.
 I also like Braided Bully sticks but I only let them chew these while I can keep an eye on them.
 These will last for days when they are younger.
 (They will get wet and slimy-just put away and let it dry up again)

 Kong toys: Fun ways to keep puppy entertained or for positive crate training.
 Get a kong and stuff with safe peanut butter or banana.
 I also make mashed banana and blueberries and freeze the kongs.
 This will take them much longer to finish.

 Stuffed bones from Redbarn with peanut butter is another favorite.
 Get small size for now and bigger ones. as they grow.

-Your puppy is on Victor Hi-Pro Plus (I buy this at Chewy.com) This can be found though at other local stores.
+Your puppy is on IAMS puppy (I buy this at Chewy.com) This can be found though at other local stores.

 I like to have a variety of toys for my own puppy because I can interchange them so it keeps it fun & interesting for the puppy.
 The puppies in my litters do play with some of these before going home.